#LIVE2.0 #Review

 Prescription eyedrops serve as one of the most basic treatments for glaucoma.
 They are helpful with decreasing eye pressure in two different ways, i.e. by improving fluid drainage of the eye or by decreasing the amount of fluid produced by your eye.

-If eyedrops alone don’t suffice for lowering down your eye pressure to the desired level, eye doctors prefer prescribing an oral medication, a carbonic anhydrase inhibitor most of the times.
+If eyedrops alone don’t suffice for lowering your eye pressure to the desired level, eye doctors prefer prescribing an oral medication, a carbonic anhydrase inhibitor most of the time.
 However, these are also known for some unwanted side effects.

 Your eye doctor can also prescribe various surgical procedures for treating glaucoma including laser therapy for glaucoma.
 Some of them include: